MarkNahabedian/Rete.jl/docs/src/index.md

 ### Layers

 The network might best be constructed in layers.
-A singgle root node forms the top layer.
+A single root node forms the top layer.
 It serves as the recipient of new facts.
 It distributes those facts to the next layer, which consists of memory nodes.
 A third layer consists of join nodes, typically defined by